RIOT-OS/RIOT/README.md

    (http://lists.riot-os.org/mailman/listinfo/notifications)

 ## LICENSE
-* All sources and binaries that have been developed at Freie Universität Berlin are licensed under the GNU Lesser General Public License version 2.1 as published by the Free Software Foundation.
+* Most of the code developed by the RIOT community is licensed under the GNU Lesser General Public License (LGPL) version 2.1 as published by the Free Software Foundation.
 * Some external sources, especially files developed by SICS are published under a separate license.